SenseStageTeam/sensestage_documentation/_minibee/xbee.md

 ---
 title: XBee
-summary: This page gives an overview of the documentation relating to the XBee.
+summary: An overview of the documentation relating to the XBee.
-layout: documentation
+layout: subcategory_overview
 type: overview
 date: 2017-02-06
 tags:
     - expert
-    - todo
 category: hardware
 subcategory: xbee
 ---

-# TODO

-- generate a list of documentation files in the xbee subcategory